ADIKURWA/ESP32Marauder/Flipper-Zero.md

 | Really easy.
 Nothing to change, but you don't get any customization (which is fine). | This pill is the size of a large pumpkin and it goes in your ass.
 Install libraries, build from source, know everything |
 | [FZ Marauder Flasher](https://github.com/UberGuidoZ/Flipper/tree/main/Wifi_DevBoard/FZ_Marauder_Flasher), [FZEasyMarauderFlash](https://github.com/SkeletonMan03/FZEasyMarauderFlash), or [Marauder OTA](installing-firmware-via-ota) | [Build from source](installing-firmware-from-source)

+Once you have installed the firmware, be sure to check [what to do next](#next-steps).

 #### Video Guide
 This video by [Lab 401](https://www.youtube.com/c/Lab401) will provide instructions for using the flasher script.
 This is the quickest way to get Marauder running on your device
 [![Tutorial](https://img.youtube.com/vi/um_acrDaBK4/0.jpg)](https://www.youtube.com/watch?v=um_acrDaBK4)